 Doe Bay Wine Company

-Our ultimate happy place on Orcas Island is on a barstool in the back corner at this little wine and cheese shop.
-And even though we can’t be there right now with a flight and a wedge of fontina, Doe Bay is offering curbside pickup and delivery - which still sounds like the recipe for a perfect evening.
-While you’ll find a lot of locally produced bottles here, we recommend Doe Bay’s own label, called The Orcas Project - their pinot noir rosé is one of the best in the state, and their smoky-tart skin-contact Marsanne would rule any campfire gathering you attend.
+Our ultimate happy place on Orcas Island is on a barstool in the back corner at this little wine and cheese shop, with a flight and large wedge of fontina.
+While you’ll find a lot of locally produced bottles here, we recommend Doe Bay’s own label, called The Orcas Project—their pinot noir Rosé is one of the best in the state, and their smoky-tart skin-contact Marsanne would rule any campfire gathering you attend.

 Orcas Island Farmer's Market